Tumor Metastasis Research

 The Metastatic Niche and Colonization

 Colonization —the rate-limiting step in metastasis— is the ability of disseminated tumor cells not only to survive, but also to grow into metastatic lesions in secondary tissues or organs.
 How disseminated tumor cells ultimately home to or end up in such locations is determined by multiple factors.
 The sites for future metastatic colonization are often pre-conditioned by factors arising from the primary tumor and the homing or recruitment of distinct non-tumor cell types.
-Supported research focuses on the nature of these pre-conditioning factors, the contribution of the metastatic microenvironment in promoting colonization, and mechanisms that promote metastatic outgrowth.
+Supported research focuses on the nature of these pre-conditioning factors, the contribution of the metastatic microenvironment in promoting colonization, mechanisms that promote metastatic outgrowth, and mechanisms associated with resistance to therapies.

 Key research areas include: